wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 end
 ```

-The `api_only` config option makes posible to have our Rails application working excluding those middlewares and controller modules that are not needed in a API-only application.
+The `api_only` config option makes posible to have our Rails application working excluding those middlewares and controller modules that are not needed in an only API application.

 Last but not least, our main ApplicationController is defined slightly different: